How to apply for PPP loan forgiveness

 - Retirement benefits

-Approved Business Costs — You can use funds for non-payroll costs and expenses such as business rent, utilities, mortgage interest payments, and qualifying debt incurred before February 15, 2020.
+Approved Business Costs — You can use funds for non-payroll costs and expenses such as business rent, utilities, mortgage interest payments, and interest payments on other qualifying debt obligations.
+The obligations must have been in place before February 15, 2020.
+Note that while you can use a PPP loan to pay interest on non-mortgage debt, payments on non-mortgage debt will not qualify for loan forgiveness.

 NOTE: If you received an Economic Injury Disaster Loan (EIDL) or Emergency Economic Injury Grant (EEIG), you must make sure you did not use these different funds to pay for the same business costs.